auth0/nextjs-auth0/EXAMPLES.md

 ## Create your own instance of the SDK

-When you use the named exports, the SDK creates an instance of the SDK for you and configures it with the provided environmental variables, eg.
+When you use the named exports, the SDK creates an instance of the SDK for you and configures it with the provided environmental variables, eg:

 ```js
 // These named exports create and manage their own instance of the SDK configured with